MauroDataMapper/docs/docs/installing/docker-install.md

 ### mauro-data-mapper service

-There is a huge amount of variables which either need to be set or can be overridden depending on what plugins have been installed and what features you want.
-Therefore you can find all the information on configuring MDM [here](../configuring/overview).
+There are a large amount of variables which either need to be set or can be overridden depending on what plugins have been installed and what features you want.
+Therefore, you can find all the information on configuring MDM [here](../configuring/overview).

 There are 2 environment variables which are not used directly by MDM and these are both optional to be overridden in the compose file.